opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 1. Go to Security > User permissions or Security > Group permissions, depending on whether a user or a group will be added.
 2. Click the **Add user/group permissions** button at the bottom of the table.
 3. Select one or more users/groups of users from the list.
 A search bar is also available to search a user/group by name.
 4. (optional) If all added users/groups are going to be granted the *Edit page* permission as well as the default *Browse page* permission, it is possible to grant that permission now.
 Otherwise permissions can be granted afterward.
-To already grant the *Edit page* permission, at the top of the "Add user/group permissions" window, in the "Grant these permissions" section:
+To grant the *Edit page* permission, at the top of the "Add user/group permissions" window, in the "Grant these permissions" section:

   a.
 Click the **Add permission** button.
   b.
 Click the *Edit page* permission button.